lasircc/las_1_knowledge_base/docs/xeno.rst

 +--------+------------+----------------------------+-----------------+---------------+--------------+-----------+---------+-------------+

 The sampling event has a reference to a collection.
 The collection record is not usually created during the explant session.
 Therefore, if you need to delete explanted aliquots, **do not delete** the collection.
-The sampling event has a reference to a serie.
+The sampling event has a reference to a series.

 .. code:: sql